Norman Spencer (producer)

-Norman Leslie Spencer (born 13 August 1914) is a British film producer, production manager and screenwriter, especially notable for his collaborations with director David Lean during the 1940s and '50s.
+Norman Leslie Spencer (13 August 1914 – 16 August 2024) was a British film producer, production manager, screenwriter, and supercentenarian.
+He collaborated with director David Lean during the 1940s and '50s.

 Early life

-He was born in Stockwell, London, and grew up in Essex.
+Spencer was born in Stockwell, London, on 13 August 1914, and grew up in Billericay and Leigh-on-Sea, Essex.
+When he was fourteen, he started working as a painter, first on film posters, and later murals.

 Career

-Spencer began in the film industry in the mid-1930s, initially doing extra work.
-He first met David Lean when he was a gofer at Denham Studios and Lean was an editor.
+Spencer began in the film industry at age nineteen, initially doing extra work.
+He first met David Lean when he was a gofer at Denham Film Studios and Lean was an editor.
 His first job on a Lean film was as assistant director on Lean's debut as a director, In Which We Serve (1942).